AlexGoico/Portfolio-Exporter/README.md

 - [x] Export Robinhood portfolio to csv.
 - [x] Export Robinhood portfolio to json.
 - [ ] Setup end-of-day ticker price caching.
-- [ ] Create a GUI for post-processing fields to be exported.
 - [ ] Create a Robinhood Exporter microservice.
+- [ ] Create a GUI for post-processing fields before they are exported.